monkey business

 memorabletv memorabletv

 Sundance Now's new two-part documentary, Monkey On A Stick: Murder, Madness & The Hare Krishnas, airing Thursday, December 12, 2024, isn't your typical true-crime fare.
 It's not about a single sensational crime, but rather the systemic rot within a seemingly peaceful spiritual movement.
-Based on the New York Times bestseller, the series pulls back the orange robes to reveal a world of alleged drug smuggling, weapons stockpiling, exploitation, child sexual abuse, and yes, even murder.
+Based on The New York Times bestseller, the series pulls back the orange robes to reveal a world of alleged drug smuggling, weapons stockpiling, exploitation, child sexual abuse, and yes, even murder.
 Read the review

 bookworm